diniezikryy/product-feedback-app/product-feedback-frontend/notes.md

 02/05/22

-Make the mongo atlas work with the comments also and load up some sample data Make the Sort dropdown work
+Make the mongo atlas work with the comments also and load up some sample data ✅ Make the Sort dropdown work
-Initialise Redux?